Chymyst/chymyst-core/docs/chymyst02.md

 The resource behavior is such that while a Writer is accessing the resource, no readers can have access; and vice versa.
 Additionally, either at most _one_ Writer or at most _three_ Readers should be able to access the resource concurrently.

-To make our example concrete, we assume that “accessing a resource” means calling the function `readResource()` for Readers and the function `writeResource()` for Writers.
+To make our example concrete, we consider that the resource is “being accessed” when the given functions `readResource()` and `writeResource()` are being called.
-So, we consider that the resource is being accessed while these function calls are running.

 The task is to create a chemical machine program that allows any number of concurrent Readers and Writers to call their respective functions but restricts the number of concurrent calls to at most three `readResource()` calls or at most one `writeResource()` call.